 APPENDIX A

-legal obligatons relating to reporting child abuse
+legal obligatIons relating to reporting child abuse

 The following information outlines the various legal obligations relating to the reporting of child abuse to relevant authorities.

 It is important to note that the procedures outlined in the above policy ensure compliance with the below reporting obligations, and also include additional steps to ensure compliance with Department policy and our school’s duty of care obligations.